flipz357/flipz357.github.io/_posts/2024-04-04-explain-text-similarity.md

 ![Vector partitioning](/assets/img/blog/partition-crop.png)

+In the example, the overall similarity is 0.8, explained as follows: the sentences have the same topic (1.0), but opposing polarity (0.0).
+These sub-vectors (aka sub-embeddings, or features) compose the full text representation, so we can exactly trace how they’re weighted in the final score!

-What you'd need to do is design some simple and interpreable metrics that measure text similarity in different aspects.
+For customization you'd have to implement some simple and interpreable metrics that measure text similarity in different aspects.
 Then we can bind these metrics to sub-vectors and start learning to divide the text space into sub-spaces that capture different attributes that we’re interested in!
 In the end, we can trace the full similarity computation back to our high-level features.

-In the example, the overall similarity is 0.8, explained as follows: the sentences have the same topic (1.0), but opposing polarity (0.0).
-These sub-vectors (aka sub-embeddings, or features) compose the full text representation, so we can exactly trace how they’re weighted in the final score!

 A strength of this approach may also be a drawback: There's lots of freedom in how you design your interpretable metrics, which can require some time for exploration to figure out what works and what not.